tilt-dev/tilt/ROADMAP.md

 # Roadmap

-Welcome to the future!
+✨ Welcome to the future! ✨

 This page is for features that the Tilt team has plans to implement.

-Less "Wouldn't that be cool?" or "Bugs we should fix."
+(These features are less "Wouldn't that be cool?" or "Bugs we should fix", and more "Yes!

-More "Yes!
 We should implement this thing!
-And we've knocked around a few implementation ideas."
+And we've knocked around a few implementation ideas.")

 Ideas are categorized by
 - how much value we think they would add (P1 highest value, P3 lowest value)